 Wise cultural sayings can help students understand the language and culture, as well as their own lives.

 The novice level passwords are useful idiomatic expressions, rejoinders, interesting (but quick) questions, tongue-twisters and just fun words.
+I do NOT suggest using non-meaning-bearing phrases or lists such as verb conjugations, or random vocabulary items.

 What’s The Password?